I NEVER LIE

 - Winner of the CWA Debut Dagger award in 2014, Jody Sabral is widely recognised as one of the crime writing world’s most promising new authors.

-‘Alternating between Alex’s story in the present day and `Dear Diary` chapters that start a year before in 2017, this is a gripping story of addiction, denial, obsession and revenge.
-Although the story isn’t action packed, it does have plenty of twists and turns, red herrings and short snappy chapters that hold the readers attention and give you a very bad case of just one more chapter syndrome.’
+‘This is a gripping story of addiction, denial, obsession and revenge.
+The story gives you a very bad case of just one more chapter syndrome.’
 A Netgalley reviewer.

-‘This book is brilliant.
-Jody Sabral is a journalist and so she knows the business, and it shows in the realism of this story.
-But what really puts this book above the others is the realism with which she treats the alcoholism of Alex.
+”’This is one of the most original plots I have ever read.
+What really puts this book above the others is the realism with which she treats the alcoholism of Alex.
 The self-destructive cycle of life.
 The waking up, sometimes next to a complete stranger, and having no idea who they are, or how you got to bed, and then actually finding comfort in somebody just being there.’
 Nigel Adams, Bookworm.

 ‘I basically ‘flew’ through it and it kept me on the tip of my seat‘ NetGalley reviewer